openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/prometheus-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to extend the default command line options for Prometheus by
 using a custom variable.
-As an example, to set remote timeouts to 30 seconds
+As an example, to set query timeout to 1 minute
-and data retention period to 2 days:
+and data retention size to 30 gigabytes:

 .. code-block:: yaml

-   prometheus_cmdline_extras: "-storage.remote.timeout 30s -storage.local.retention 48h"
+   prometheus_cmdline_extras: "--query.timeout=1m --storage.tsdb.retention.size=30GB"

 Extending prometheus.cfg
 ~~~~~~~~~~~~~~~~~~~~~~~~